tarique-iqbal/youtube-video-search/README.md

 # YouTube Video Search
-A small command-line utility that will search YouTube videos by keyword and the result would be written in an excel file.
+A small command-line utility that will search YouTube videos by keyword and the result would be written in an Excel file.

 ## Prerequisites

 ```
 composer
-php (>=7.2)
+php (>=8.2)
 ```

 ## Note